 Want to know how to do something in After Effects?
 The web is brimming with tutorials for people wanting to learn about Adobe's 3D, motion graphics and animation software.
 But sometimes it can be an uphill struggle finding the tutorial that's right for you.
-So here we've collected together 45 of the best After Effects tutorials on the web for you.
+So here we've collected together the best After Effects tutorials on the web for you.
 You should be able to find what you're looking for here - if not, let us know what topics we're missing in the comments below!

 - For all our After Effects articles, click here